sarg3nt/go-dev-container/README.md

 - Change `source=go-dev-container-bashhistory` to `source=<YOUR-PROJECT>-bashhistory`
 - Change `source=go-dev-container-plugins` to `source=<YOUR-PROJECT>-plugins`

+> [!NOTE]
-> **NOTE:** You may be tempted to find and replace `go-dev-container` with the name of your project, however the `image` for the container is called `go-dev-container` so that would break things.
+> You may be tempted to find and replace `go-dev-container` with the name of your project, however the `image` for the container is called `go-dev-container` so that would break things.
 If you want to do a controlled replacement you can, just be careful not to replace that one line.

 ### `dev.sh`

 This script is used to easily start VSCode and exec into the Dev Container from the terminal that it is ran from.
 This frees the developer from having to use the VSCode integrated terminal.

 You can run `dev.sh` in multiple terminals once VSCode is running and the container has started to easily exec into it.